Ananthu2oo3/Ananthu2oo3/README.md

 - 🔭 I’m currently working on Machine Learning

-- 🌱 I’m currently learning Data Analysis and Natural Language Processing
+- 🌱 I’m currently learning Data Analytics and Natural Language Processing

 - ❓ Ask me about anything related to Designing in Figma